Kourtney-Burger/myUtils/README.md

 # myUtils
-Repo to store random cod e and tools
+Repo to store random code and tools